bonitasoft/bonita-doc/md/applications.md

 1. In the menu bar, click **Applications**.
 The Applications list page is displayed, showing the applications already defined.
 2. Click **_New_**.
 The **Create an Application** popup is displayed.
 3. In the popup, specify information about the application:
-  * **Display name**: The user-friendly name that will be used in Bonita BPM Portal to identify the application.
+  * **Display name**: The user-friendly name that will be used in Bonita Portal to identify the application.
   * **URL**: The URL of the home page of the application.
   * **Version**: The version number of the application.
 By default, this is set to 1.0, but you can set it to any alphanumeric string.
   * **Profile**: Select the profile that users must have to access the application.
 The drop-down list includes all the available profiles, including custom profiles.